NextReader-app/graby-ts-site-config/README.md

-# Grabby-JS Site Config
+# Graby-TS Site Config

-A dynamic site configuration loader for Grabby-JS based on FiveFilters site patterns format.
+A dynamic site configuration loader for Graby-TS based on FiveFilters site patterns format.
 This library provides standardized content extraction rules for different websites, allowing for consistent extraction across a wide range of domains.